 LD 259 An Act to Establish the Criminal Records Review Commission in Statute (Sponsored by Sen. Talbot Ross of Cumberland Cty.)
+Passed to be Enacted

-This bill establishes the 28-member Criminal Records Review Commission, which includes members from organizations representing county sheriffs and municipal police chiefs, and directs the commission to review laws, rules and procedures pertaining to criminal history record information.
+As amended by the committee, this bill establishes a 28-member Criminal Records Review Commission, which includes members from organizations representing county sheriffs and municipal police chiefs, and directs the commission to review laws, rules and procedures pertaining to criminal history record information.
+The bill appropriates \$1,400 in FY 2026 and \$2,800 in FY 2027 to fund the cost of Legislators serving on the commission.

 LD 255 An Act to Support Mobile Home Residents in Purchasing Their Mobile Home Parks (Sponsored by Sen. Baldacci of Penobscot Cty.)
-On Appropriations Table
+Carryover Approved